Skip to content

 Data Source Supported: netflow, httpflow.

-• netflow: Sent bytes, received bytes, tcp delay, tcp fluctuation, tcp connection count, tcp retransmission count, tcp close count;
+• netflow: bytes sent, bytes received, tcp delay, tcp variance, tcp connection count, tcp retransmission count, tcp close count;

-• Filter Conditions Filters data for the detected metrics based on metric tags, limiting the scope of the detected data.
-Supports adding one or more tag filters, including fuzzy matches and non-matches.
+• Filter Conditions Filters the data of detection Metrics based on Metric tags, limiting the scope of detected data.
+Supports adding one or more tag filters, supporting fuzzy matching and non-fuzzy matching filter conditions.

 Detection Dimensions Any string type (keyword) field in the configuration can be selected as a detection dimension.
-Currently, up to three fields can be selected as detection dimensions.
-By combining multiple detection dimension fields, you can determine a specific detection object.
-Guance will determine whether the statistical metric corresponding to a certain detection object meets the threshold conditions for triggering an event, and if so, generate an event.
+Currently, up to three fields are supported for detection dimensions.
+By combining multiple detection dimension fields, a specific detection object can be determined.
+Guance will determine if the statistical Metric corresponding to a detection object meets the threshold condition for triggering an event.
+If it does, an event will be generated.

 Trigger Conditions

-Set the trigger conditions for alert levels: You can configure any one of the following trigger conditions—urgent, important, warning, or normal.
+Set the trigger conditions for alert levels: You can configure any one of the following trigger conditions: critical, major, minor, normal.

-Configure trigger conditions and severity levels.
-When query results contain multiple values, any value that meets the trigger condition will generate an event.
+Configure the trigger conditions and severity level.
+When the query results contain multiple values, an event is generated if any value meets the trigger condition.

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, you can configure the number of consecutive triggers required before generating another event.
+If Continuous Trigger Judgment is enabled, you can configure the trigger condition to take effect after multiple consecutive judgments, generating events again.
 The maximum limit is 10 times.

 Alert Levels

-1. Alert Levels Urgent (Red), Important (Orange), Warning (Yellow): Determined based on configured condition operators.
+1. Alert Levels Critical (Red), Major (Orange), Minor (Yellow): Based on configured condition judgment operators.

-2. Alert Level Normal (Green): Based on the number of configured detections, as follows:
+2. Alert Level Normal (Green): Based on configured detection counts, as follows:

-• Each execution of a detection task counts as 1 detection, e.g., if Detection Frequency = 5 Minutes, then 1 detection = 5 minutes;
+• Each execution of a detection task counts as 1 detection, e.g., Detection Frequency = 5 minutes, then 1 detection = 5 minutes;

-• You can customize the number of detections, e.g., if Detection Frequency = 5 Minutes, then 3 detections = 15 minutes;
+• Customizable detection counts, e.g., Detection Frequency = 5 minutes, then 3 detections = 15 minutes.

-After the detection rule takes effect and generates urgent, important, or warning abnormal events, if the detection results return to normal within the configured number of custom detections, a recovery alert event is generated.
+After the detection rule takes effect and generates critical, major, or minor abnormal events, if the data detection result returns to normal within the configured custom detection count, a recovery alert event is generated.

 Recovery alert events are not restricted by Alert Mute.
-If no recovery alert detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+If no recovery alert detection count is set, the alert event will not recover and will always appear in the Events > Unrecovered Events List.

 Data Gaps